 YourSpace was planned and developed following consultation with students who told us they wanted an informal collaborative study area where they could both work and interact without the worry of disturbing those in silent and quiet study spaces upstairs.
 Consequently, a trip down to YourSpace is always a unique study experience.

 This collaborative study space offers a wide range of spaces and facilities including PCs, varied desks, interactive booths, whiteboards, and bookable study rooms.
-There's even a small dedicated Skype space (room 157) where you can chat online to peers, supervisors, interviewers, friends, and family, all across the globe.
 Take a wander around the room to see the different spaces for yourself.

 Don't miss the snacks and drinks vending machines too - handy for helping you maintain energy levels and hydration when discussing and planning your next group project or presentation!